 Am I eligible for an interpersonal protective order?

-You may file for an interpersonal protective order if you are a victim of:
+You may file for an interpersonal protective order due to:

-- stalking, sexual assault, or strangulation committed by someone whom you may or may not have dated.1
+- stalking, sexual assault, or strangulation committed by a dating partner or a non-dating partner.1

-You may also file on behalf of a minor who qualifies for an interpersonal protective order if you are an adult (even if you are not related to the parent/guardian of the minor).1
+An adult may also file on behalf of a minor who qualifies for an interpersonal protective order.
+The law doesn’t specifically say that the adult has to be the minor’s parent or guardian.1

-To file based on dating violence and abuse, there must have been “dating relationship,” which the law defines as “a relationship of a romantic or intimate nature.”3
+To file based on dating violence and abuse, there must have been “dating relationship,” which the law defines as “a relationship of a romantic or intimate nature.”2

 Note: If the person who has sexually assaulted or stalked you is a family member or an intimate partner with whom you live(d) or have a child, or s/he is a current/former spouse, you would file for a protective order based on domestic violence instead.
 Please see Protective Orders / Domestic Violence Orders for more information

-The judge may look at the following factors to decide if your relationship with the abuser was a dating relationship:
+The judge may look at the following factors to decide if your relationship with the abuser comes under the legal definition of a dating relationship: